dandtaylor/MetroDelayBikeShare/README.md

 ![ride distance morning v evening rush](ride distance morning v evening rush.png)
 <br><br><br>
 ---

 We can support this observation by looking at the most popular routes during each time period both as tables and through mapping.
+By considering the 10 most popular routes during the morning rush, we can see that many of them began in Northeast DC and ended near the union station metro stop.
+Then, during the evening rush hour, the trend is reversed as all of the most popular trips originate near metro stations and many of them end in the Northeast region.
+Furthermore, T-tests comparing ridership in the morning vs. in the evening support the hypothesis that people are riding towards the metro in the morning and away from the metro at night (with 99% confidence).

 Most Popular Morning Rush hour Routes Among Registered Riders | Count :--- | :---: